 And from above she’s always watching But her body ‘neath the apple blossoms.
 Apple blossoms.
 Blossom.
 Blossom.
 Blossom.

-Mother of the Spring The slipping bud she cradles, Slowly, [they] unopen.
-“Welcome, by aging man,” He greets them fondly.
+Mother of the Spring The slipping bud she cradles, Slowly, unopen.
+“Welcome, by an aging man,” He greets them fondly.
 Fondly---- beneath the apple blossoms.